 Dr. Nielsen has co-founded with his wife, Jodi and their eldest daughter, Kindee, two charitable foundations (Reach The Children 1998-2006 and World of Difference (www.worldofdifference.ngo)- 2006-present), both of which have focused on enhancing education opportunities by building schools for underserved children in Africa and focused on regenerative and sustainable agriculture and health and nutrition for the people in Africa.
 For over 34 years, Dr. Nielsen has led teams to Africa.
 Since 2013, World of Difference has partnered with Rocky Mountain University of Health Professions by taking graduate students to Kenya and Malawi to work in developing country hospitals and clinics.
 In 2013, Dr. Nielsen and his wife, Jodi, received the American Red Cross Humanitarian of the Year Award for their service to the people in Africa.

-Dr. Nielsen has received several recognitions in the medical community, including the National Leader of the Year Award (2015) and Lifetime Achievement Award (2004) from the American Physical Therapy Association, the American Red Cross Humanitarian of the Year Award (2013), and the Healthcare Hero for Healthcare Education Award from Utah Business Magazine (2019).
+Dr. Nielsen has received several recognitions in the medical community, including the 2015 Leader of the Year Award from the American Physical Therapy Association and in 2019, the Utah Hero of the Year Award for healthcare education.
+The Nielsen’s live in Salem, Utah and have five children and seven grandchildren.